shug2k/content-review-tool/README.md

 ## Getting Started

 Once you have the frontend and backend up and running, you can create queues and reviews.
+Lightweight documentation for the API is in the tech spec [here](https://docs.google.com/document/d/1RrkAMSJNbu9OlOCIW4aUG4aaOOFgmDWD3RFzBbTlbK0/edit#heading=h.s0w18q91dpuo).
 To create a queue, send a POST request to `localhost:8000/create-queue`.
 To create reviews, send a POST request to `localhost:8000/create-review`.
 You should then see the queue show up at `localhost:3000`, and the reviews will be populated on the queue page.